coderedcorp/coderedcms/README.md

 ## Contact

 We would love to hear your questions, comments, and feedback.
-Open an issue on Github, message us on [#coderedcms in the Wagtail slack](https://wagtailcms.slack.com/messages/CEU45SBRR).
+Open an issue on Github, message us on [#wagtailcrx in the Wagtail slack](https://wagtailcms.slack.com/messages/CEU45SBRR).